avantika101/Whatsapp-Clone-Test/README.md

 # Whatsapp-Clone-Test
-Learn MERN stack by trying to build a whatsapp clone with basic functionalities
+Learn React.js by trying to build a whatsapp clone with basic functionalities